 Honors College Retention Policy

-Students who raise their grade-point average to a 3.0 or higher are eligible for readmission to the Honors College.
-Previously awarded Honors Scholarships will not be reinstated.
+- Students who raise their grade-point average to a 3.00 or higher are eligible for readmission to the Williams Honors College, although previously awarded Honors Scholarships will not be reinstated.

 Further information is available here.